danielr-hubblenetwork/sdk/docs/ble/security.rst

 Key concepts
 ************

-* **AES-256 Encryption**
+* **AES Encryption**

-  The code uses AES-256 (Advanced Encryption Standard with a 256-bit key) for encryption.
+  The code uses AES (Advanced Encryption Standard with a 256-bit or 128-bit keys) for encryption.
 AES is a symmetric encryption algorithm, meaning the same key is used for both encryption and decryption.

 * **CMAC (Cipher-based Message Authentication Code)**